 After several relocations, some soundtrack work, a handful of remixes and a bit of soul searching, TESTUBE withdrew from DSBP Records in 2007 to pursue new channels of exposure and a fresh perspective.
 Shortly thereafter, Jeff Danos joined forces with longtime friend Jonathan Chalker (from the dark electro-pop acts MINDPEG, PENETRATOR, and LOWHERO.DLL) to form GLIM RECORDS.
 In 2008, TESTUBE released the free Covert EP, meshing Jeff's signature chaotic-yet-uncompromising style with classic post-punk, wave and 4AD dream pop flavors.
 An extended 10-track version of the EP included remixes from PTYL, DIGITAL DIRT HEADS, R010R, LOWHERO.DLL, and TYPE001.

 The current incarnation of TESTUBE mixes glitch-laden precision edits, experimental rhythms, disfigured pop melodies, and multi-layered aural textures to render a unique sound experience with few comparisons.
-Armed with a plethora of tech-bending ideas and a hunger to re-instill the values of individuality and improvisation in an often languid music scene, TESTUBE is focused on presenting both a captured and live experience like no other.
+Armed with a plethora of tech-bending ideas and a hunger to promote the values of individuality and improvisation in a sometimes languid music scene, TESTUBE is focused on presenting both a captured and live experience like no other.